Note: MUST* and MUST NOT* (with asterisk) denotes legal requirement

 b) give individuals concise, transparent, intelligible and easily accessible information about how they will process their personal data, including who the organisation is; what they are going to do with the individual’s personal information; and (where relevant) who it will be shared with.

-Further information on communicating privacy information to individuals can be found in the ICO’s Privacy Notice Code of Practice.
+Further information on communicating privacy information to individuals can be found in the ICO’s guidance on the right to be informed.

 c) only handle personal data in ways that the data subject would reasonably expect; and

 d) not do anything unlawful with personal data.